 “LinkedIn is an amazing B2B lead generating tool, but if you are not actively reaching out to prospects and showcasing your thought leadership through regular posting it’s unlikely that you will generate any quality leads…”

 ‘Thought Leader’ – I can’t say I love the term, but I realised there are many ways to share ideas and observations, so people become interested in your experience and opinions.
 You will stand out because you put them out publicly.

 Here are some suggestions to get started, and LinkedIn is a great platform for sharing most of your content.
 When people Google your name, the LinkedIn profile is usually the #1 entry, so it makes sense.

-Share some photos of something interesting you’ve seen, with a comment about their relevance to the industry eg a new shopfront, a plate of new food, modern kitchen equipment, a bar design or some clever lighting.
+Share photos of hospitality life, food, equipment, with a comment about their relevance to the industry eg a new shopfront, a plate of new food, modern kitchen equipment, a bar design or some clever lighting.
 1 photo + 1 sentence is all you need.

 Take better photos with your phone.
 Concentrate on the lighting and composition, then crop and edit so it’s focused on the main subject.
 Find photos that tell a story eg the busy restaurant with staff flying past, or the untidy back-lane that gives a lesson about hygiene – this is a very visual industry.

 Review places you like on TripAdvisor or Yelp – it gets you in the habit of writing and thinking about how businesses operate.
 3 or 4 sentences is plenty, plus a photo if you have one.

 Write in a positive tone, focusing on what is useful and interesting.
 If something is poor quality, talk about it being ‘disappointing’ or ‘not what you expected’.
 Explain why, and also find at least one positive.
 Don’t just describe things as ‘crap’ or ‘rubbish’ – only write what you’d say to someone’s face.
 If it’s really bad, write nothing and move on – negativity shows you up in a bad light.